Improving Ankle Mobility and Stability Through Targeted Stretching

 If you have any questions please contact our office located in Bloomington and Pontiac, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Diabetic foot care is important in preventing foot ailments such as ulcers.
-If you are suffering from diabetes or have any other concerns about your feet, contact Scott O'Connor, DPM from Premier Podiatry.
+Making sure that your children maintain good foot health is very important as they grow.
+If you have any questions, contact Scott O'Connor, DPM of Premier Podiatry.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Bloomington and Pontiac, IL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.